UofT-HPRC/mrmac_vck5000/README.md

 A- Creating the MRMAC block diagram

-   1- mrmac_block_design/mrmac_bd.tcl creates a block diagram for an MRMAC core in an Independent 384b Non-segmented mode in Vivado 2023.1.
+   1- `mrmac_bd.tcl` creates a block diagram for an MRMAC core in an Independent 384b Non-segmented mode in Vivado 2023.1.
 It has the following interfaces:
    - s_axi_0 interface is used to dynamically configure the MRMAC from the host
    - GT_Serial interface for the transceiver
    - mrmac_tx interface is the axis_tx of the MRMAC core: this needs to be connected to the user logic